 Key herbs include echinacea, licorice, ginseng, astragalus, sage, and garlic.
 In addition, some mushrooms such as shiitake, resihi, and maitake have shown some evidence in regulating the immune system.

-Key fats include monounsaturated fats from extra virgin olive oil; Omega-3 fatty acids from cold-water fish such as wild salmon, calamari (squid) and unprocessed cod liver oil; and, medium-chain fatty acids from extra virgin coconut oil.
+Key fats include monounsaturated fats from extra virgin olive oil and avocado oil; Omega-3 fatty acids from cold-water fish such as wild salmon, calamari (squid) and unprocessed cod liver oil; and, medium-chain fatty acids from extra virgin coconut oil.

 The following is an overview of the key steps to help strengthen your immune system so that it can defend your body against further damage and initiate the repair processes.